sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/13-power-and-power-factor.md

 ---
 title: Power and Power factor
-slug: electrical-fundamentals/power-and-power-factor
+slug: electrical-fundamentals/basics/power-and-power-factor
 sidebar:
-  order: 14
+  order: 13
 prev: true
 next: true
 ---

-- In a purely resistive AC circuit, the energy delivered by the source will be dissipated in the form of the heat by the resistance.
+- In a purely resistive AC circuit, the energy delivered by the source will be dissipated as heat by the resistor.
-- In a purely capacitive or purely inductive circuit, all of the energy will be stored during one half of each cycle, and then returned to the source during the other half cycle – there will be no net conversion to heat.
+- In a purely capacitive or purely inductive circuit, all of the energy will be stored during a half cycle, and then returned to the source during the other – there will be no net conversion to heat.
 - When there is both a resistive component and a reactive component, some energy will be stored, and some will be converted to heat during each cycle.